 Starts on July 2nd.
 Ends on August 17, 2019.

-For three weeks, the GHR and OpenIDEO Evaluation Team will review all published proposals.
-Proposals on the platform will lock during this review period, though we encourage you to leave and respond to comments, feedback or insights that may fuel idea development.
+For three weeks, the GHR and OpenIDEO Evaluation Team reviewed all published proposals.
+Proposals on the platform were locked during this review period, though we encouraged the community to leave and respond to comments, feedback or insights that fueled idea development.

-All submitted ideas will be reviewed by the GHR Foundation and IDEO teams, alongside individuals with lived experience.
+All submitted ideas were reviewed by the GHR Foundation and IDEO teams, alongside individuals with lived experience.

-During the Improve Phase, each shortlisted idea will be paired with experts and mentors, and have the chance to apply feedback to their proposal.
+During the Improve Phase, each shortlisted idea has been paired with experts and mentors with lived experience, and have the chance to use this feedback to evolve their proposal before October 14.

 We encourage shortlisted ideas to: